aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-cells/format-cells/_index.md

 This topic provides a detailed discussion about how to format cells.

 It covers formatting cells in GUI mode using the Aspose.Cells.GridWeb control's Style dialog.
 It also shows how to format cells programmatically.
-Different format settings like font, border and number format are discussed, illustrated with examples.
+Different format settings like font, border, and number format are discussed, illustrated with examples.

 {{% /alert %}}
 ## **Formatting Cells Using the Style Dialog**
-Cells can be formatted [programmatically](/cells/net/aspose-cells-gridweb/format-cells/) but the easiest way to format cells in the Aspose.Cells.GridWeb control in a WYSIWYG way, is using the Style dialog.
+Cells can be formatted [programmatically](/cells/net/aspose-cells-gridweb/format-cells/) but the easiest way to format cells in the Aspose.Cells.GridWeb control in a WYSIWYG way is using the Style dialog.

 To use the Style dialog:
-Select a range of cells then right-click and select **Format Cell**.
+Select a range of cells, then right‑click and select **Format Cell**.

 **Selecting Format Cell**

 ![todo:image_alt_text](format-cells_1.png)

 The Style dialog is displayed.